omeka/omeka-s-enduser/docs/modules/scripto/index.md

 You may find it easiest to have administrators of Scripto projects use the same or similar user names on both installations, in order to keep track of who is doing what.

 ### Browse users
-From the "actions" dropdown in the upper right corner of the Scripto Dashboard, you can select "Browse users"
+From the "actions" dropdown in the upper right corner of the Scripto Dashboard, you can select "Browse users".

 This will take you to a user browse page showing all of the Scripto users on this installation (from MediaWiki).